audioxide/data/data/posts/20211215-articles-our-10-favourite-singles-of-2021.md

 Sometimes it’s hard to square the Tyler, the Creator of 2021 with the persona that made him famous some ten years ago.
 Who’d have thought the same wanton shock artist would end up being one of the most dynamic artists of his generation, shrugging off a fetish for offensiveness in favour of being purposeful without forgetting to be fun.

 “Lumberjack” is the kind of track that keeps this unbelievable talent rooted to the Earth, blending his sharp-edged sense of humour and love for threatening to smash up the world to create my personal track of the year.
-‘Rolls Royce pull up, black boy hop out/Shout out to my mother and my father, didn't pull out’ hasn’t lost its lustre some 100 listens later, the tongue-in-cheek braggadocio of this thing being weighted expertly against his iconically crass-yet-deft jokes.
+‘Rolls Royce pull up, black boy hop out/Shout out to my mother and my father, didn’t pull out’ hasn’t lost its lustre some 100 listens later, the tongue-in-cheek braggadocio of this thing being weighted expertly against his iconically crass-yet-deft jokes.
 It all comes, of course, over the top of some incredibly addictive composition and production.

 He’s still the same guy who was banned from the UK in 2015 for being ‘a threat to public order’, he’ll still make you laugh without ever turning his music into a joke.
 Even on a bruiser like “Lumberjack”, the intelligence and self-awareness shines through between the winks and nudges.
 Ultimately, it’s just so satisfying to lose yourself in the world of someone who’s so unashamedly and unabashedly self-assured.